m3r1v3/dotfiles/README.md

 ## About Repository

-This repository contains my setup files.
+This repository contains my setup files
-You can use any from them.
+You can use any from them
-I used them on Manjaro (i3-gaps-wm).
+I used them on Manjaro Linux (i3-gaps & Gnome)
-It means you can have got a problems on another distributives.
+It means you can have got a problems on another distributives
-Edit them if it's necessary.

 ## Setups